 I had never been low-key about my fascination with history.

-It all started early really.
-In high school I liked nothing more than to read about the overlapping Greeks & Romans, and Norse Mythology.
-I was quite amazed that so few people knew about them, especially the Norse.
-Still, I’ve dedicated so much effort (the references sucks…big time.
-Even internet failed me from time to time) just to get their story straight that every time I find someone who knew about them, I automatically latched on the said person and never let go.
+In high school, I liked nothing more than to read about the overlapping Greeks & Romans, and Norse Mythology.
+I was quite amazed that so few people knew about them.
+Still, I’ve dedicated so much, unhealthy, effort just to get the Norse story straight (the references sucks…big time.
+Even internet failed me from time to time)!
+It got to the point that every time I find someone who knew about cranky crazy plot that is Norse Myth, I automatically latched on the said person and never let go.

-It only follows that I’ll end up knowing about the the Roman Empire’s history along the way, and if you find yourself even slightly remotely obsessed with Rome, you’ll end up knowing practically all of the other country’s history (or bits and pieces of it along the line).
-So I ended up being quite exposed with this subject.
+It only follows that I’ll end up knowing about the the Roman Empire’s history along the way.
+Trust me, if you find yourself even slightly remotely obsessed with Rome, you’ll end up knowing practically all of the other country’s history (or bits and pieces of it along the line).
+So I ended up being quite exposed with western history.
 My love for anime fueled it more (Hetalia).
 Add Hamilton.
 And well, you have what you call a very confused person with lot’s of insignificant useless information and trivia that is not necessary for her day-to-day survival, lol.

 On a side note, I also liked talking about Mongols.
 They’re fucking badass, if only they didn’t left a trail of blood [and babies] on their wake (which happens to be the bulk of what was known to them, in my opinion).
 I could also blame the manhua ‘Threads of Time’ for this.
 Sali Tayi made me confused.
 I don’t know if I like the guy or loathe his guts.
 Guess it’s love, then.
 I even made a fanart of him back on 2012, (link to deviantart…the description makes me feel dead.
 Dammit.).

 (*sign.
-I feel like no one knows about this series…just like Legend of Sun Knight.
+I feel like no one knows about this series…just like Shut Hell.
 Hayts.)

 Anyway, back to history.
 Despite this, there was that moment in college when I felt inexcusably stupid in history – and guilt.
 And that’s because, I don’t know shit about Bicol history.
 Really, really shameful.
 But that’s actually redeemable so I reeducated myself and you know, I tried researching on Bicol MYTHOLOGY.
 Ahahahahahah.
 I had so much fun drawing stuff for that subject.
 Meeting people in ALA and DARTS (Kuya Pen!) made a lot of impact on me.
 Digging deeper, I started illustrating Hetalia-versions of the provinces of Bicol.
 (My thought process never changed, eh?)